-Dedicated disabled cycle parking It is widely accepted that disabled car drivers and passengers require parking close to their destination, with most onstreet and off-street car parking allocating 5% of all spaces for Blue Badge holders.
-A similar principle could be applied to cycle parking, with the creation of dedicated spaces for Disabled cyclists, as Trinity College Dublin has done (see photos opposite and above).
+Dedicated disabled cycle parking It is widely accepted that disabled car drivers and passengers require parking close to their destination, with most on-street and off-street car parking allocating 5% of all spaces for Blue Badge holders.
+A similar principle could be applied to cycle parking, with the creation of dedicated spaces for Disabled cyclists, as Trinity College Dublin has done (see photos opposite and above right).

-Dedicated cycle parking for disabled students and staff at Trinity College, Dublin: these spaces have step-free access, are clearly delineated and signed Credit: Trinity Allocated spaces for non-standard cycles Specially allocated spaces for non-standard cycles could be installed within existing cycle parking facilities.
-These spaces should be accessible, step-free and wide enough to accommodate all types of non-standard cycle.
-To increase the likelihood of nondisabled cyclists leaving them free for their intended use, they should be clearly signposted, with signage denoting that these spaces have been reserved for Disabled cyclists and non-standard cycles, and monitored.
+Dedicated cycle parking for disabled students and staff at Trinity College, Dublin: these spaces have step-free access, are clearly delineated and signed Allocated spaces for non-standard cycles Specially allocated spaces for non-standard cycles could be installed within existing cycle parking facilities.
+14) These spaces should be accessible, step-free and wide enough to accommodate all types of non-standard cycle.
+To increase the likelihood of non-disabled cyclists leaving them free for their intended use, they should be clearly signposted, with signage denoting that these spaces have been reserved for Disabled cyclists and non-standard cycles, and monitored.
 They should also stand out in some way so as to differentiate from other cycle parking (e.g. with the use of ground markings, symbols and different coloured paint on stands).

-Allocated spaces for non-standard cycles at a hub in Finsbury Park, London Credit: Cyclehoop BS 8300:2018 Part 1: "where a number of cycles stands are provided, some of the cycle stands should be positioned to allow the parking of adapted cycles, which can be considerably larger than other cycles" Half-height stands Most non-standard cycles are either self-standing (tricycles) or have a stand (cargobikes).
+Allocated spaces for non-standard cycles at a hub in Finsbury Park, London Half-height stands Most non-standard cycles are either self-standing (tricycles) or have a stand (cargobikes).
 For such cycles a half-height, longer length stand (similar to that pictured opposite), could be used, which is both low enough to prevent a standard two-wheeled bicycle usefully leaning against it, but at the same time is no lower than half-height (as some people will have difficulties bending down).
 Such cycle parking bays should be built in groups, be well-marked, well-lit and preferably sheltered, in order to reduce misuse and tripping hazard.

+Cargobike parking in Malmo, Sweden

+References

+14) LTN 1/20, p132, clause 11.2.6

+Ground fixings

-Cargobike parking in Malmo, Sweden.
-Credit: Kevin Hickman Ground fixings Some ground fixings in longer, wider spaces could be used in addition to a low stand.
-The Motu parking bracket design (above opposite) is not a tripping hazard because it retracts into the ground when not in use.
+Some ground fixings in longer, wider spaces could be used in addition to a low stand.
+The Motu parking bracket design (opposite) is not a tripping hazard because it retracts into the ground when not in use.
 However, these will not meet the needs of some people with limited leg/foot control, or who cannot bend to the ground, and so should only be in addition to the above recommended stands.

-Other ground fixings, such as the Taurus Bull Ring (below opposite), can offer similar solutions and are very secure, used for anything from high value cycles to horse boxes.
+Other ground fixings, such as the Taurus Bull Ring (middle opposite), can offer similar solutions and are very secure, used for anything from high value cycles to horse boxes.